marcolago/flowtime.js/README.md

 Flowtime.disablePageNavigation(Boolean prev, Boolean next);
 ```

-Enables or disables the page navigation for every kind of input.
+Enables or disables the page navigation for keyboard, scroll and touch inputs.
 You can choose to enable or disable a single direction setting `prev` and `next` parameters.
 The page navigation is enabled by default.

 ### Data API